 Bill S. Preston Esq. and Ted “Theordore” Logan return with an all-new, especially excellent Halloween adventure.
 Party on as those two most excellent dudes skewer the biggest names in entertainment and pop culture.

-This show is similar in style to Beetlejuice’s Graveyard Revue — lampooning pop culture and so on and so forth – except it is written for more of an adult audience, it’s performed on the larger Fear Factor stage next to MEN IN BLACK, and photography is strictly prohibited.
-As expected, most guests reviews of 2013′s B&T stage show has been positive.
+This show is similar in style to the classic Beetlejuice’s Graveyard Revue show – lampooning pop culture and so on and so forth – except it’s written for more of an adult audience, it’s performed on the larger Fear Factor stage next to MEN IN BLACK, and photography is strictly prohibited.

-In addition to the two time travelers’ show, HHN guests can experience Universal’s tribute to Rocky Horror Picture Show, which has made a comeback after an absence of several years.
-As a live stage show, Rocky Horror is a perfect fit for Halloween Horror Nights, so it is no surprise that this revival has delighted fans.
-We don’t have any video from this year, but here’s a tasty clip we found on YouTube from the HHN 2007 production:
+In addition to the two time travelers’ show, HHN guests can experience Universal’s tribute to Rocky Horror Picture Show, which marks a two-year comeback after an absence of several years.
+As a live stage show, Rocky Horror is a perfect fit for Halloween Horror Nights, so it’s no surprise that this revival has delighted fans.

-Rocky Horror Picture Show will be held on the smaller Beetlejuice stage and, like Bill & Ted’s, is a must-see if you have the time.
+Rocky Horror Picture Show is expected to be held on the Beetlejuice stage, and, like Bill & Ted’s, it’s a must-see if you have the time.
 Just keep in mind this show is very adult-oriented.

 BONUS: Regular daytime attractions

 During Halloween Horror Nights there are quite a few of the regular attractions running – and since they take a backseat to the HHN thrills and chills, they are often walk-ons.
 Here’s the official list for 2014:

 - TRANSFORMERS The Ride 3D